silverstar33/monitrix/readme.md

 Monitrix solves real-world problems faced by developers, sysadmins, and home server enthusiasts:

-- ✅ Real-Time Server Monitoring Made Easy
-Most tools like Prometheus or Grafana are overkill for personal projects or small teams.
+- ✅ Most tools like Prometheus or Grafana are overkill for personal projects or small teams.
 Monitrix gives you a lightweight, self-hosted dashboard that shows live CPU, memory, and disk usage — all without complex setup or a steep learning curve.
----

 ## 🧑‍💻 For Developers & Self-Hosters
-🔧 Self-host in minutes with FastAPI + Python
+- 🔧 Self-host in minutes with FastAPI + Python

-📈 Real-time metrics via WebSockets (CPU, Memory, Disk)
+- 📈 Real-time metrics via WebSockets (CPU, Memory, Disk)

-🎨 Responsive UI with dark/light mode toggle
+- 🎨 Responsive UI with dark/light mode toggle

-🚀 Zero bloat, only essentials – Easy to run, hack, and extend
+- 🚀 Zero bloat, only essentials – Easy to run, hack, and extend

-🖥️ Run anywhere – Raspberry Pi, VPS, cloud, or home server
+- 🖥️ Run anywhere – Raspberry Pi, VPS, cloud, or home server

 ## 🌐 For Non-Technical Users / SaaS Vision
-🛡️ Peace of Mind – Know your servers are running smoothly 24/7
+- 🛡️ Peace of Mind – Know your servers are running smoothly 24/7

-🧩 No Setup Headache – Just run one script and start monitoring
+- 🧩 No Setup Headache – Just run one script and start monitoring

-📊 Instant Insights – Visualize performance without logging in to terminals
+- 📊 Instant Insights – Visualize performance without logging in to terminals

-☁️ Use it as a Service – Let us host and handle everything (coming soon)
+- ☁️ Use it as a Service – Let us host and handle everything (coming soon)

-⚙️ Zero Dev Skills Needed – Clean UI with real-time feedback
+- ⚙️ Zero Dev Skills Needed – Clean UI with real-time feedback
----

 ### 📦 Future Enhancements
 - Package dashboard & agent as a .exe (single-click)

 - Add Slack/Email alerting system

 - Add Docker support for easy deployment

 - More Features will be added according to Requirements and needs
 ---